-All of our clients demand of us a positive contribution to meeting their ever-changing business needs.
-Our the 2021/22 financial year to provide continuity and stability in the current challenging environment.

-1 In October 2020, the Auditor General extended our audit appointment for one year through to the audit of aim is to add value to the Board through our external audit work by being constructive and forward looking, by identifying areas of improvement and by recommending and encouraging good practice.
+9. All of our clients demand of us a positive contribution to meeting their ever-changing business needs.
+Our aim is to add value to the Board through our external audit work by being constructive and forward looking, by identifying areas of improvement and by recommending and encouraging good practice.
 In this way, we aim to help the Board promote improved standards of governance, better management and decision making and more effective use of resources.